mcgivneyo/ConvFinQA/README.md

 # ConvFinQA
-__Numerical Reasoning with the ConvFinQA Dataset__
+### Numerical Reasoning with the ConvFinQA Dataset

-Aim: explore and evaluate different LLM methods and models on a numerical reasoning dataset
+__Aim: explore and evaluate different LLM methods and models on a numerical reasoning dataset__

-____
+#todo
+1.  build out with different models
+1. comparing numerical reasoning
+1. cot
+1. instructor
+1. iterate
+1. plot results

-CONVFINQA: Exploring the Chain of Numerical Reasoning in Conversational Finance Question Answering

-Exploration of answering questions based on financial documents in the ConvFinQA dataset using multi-hop reasoning
+CONVFINQA: Exploring the Chain of Numerical Reasoning in Conversational Finance Question Answering Exploration of answering questions based on financial documents in the ConvFinQA dataset using multi-hop reasoning

 **ConvFinQA EMNLP 2022 paper: Exploring the Chain of Numerical Reasoning in Conversational Finance Question Answering** <https://arxiv.org/abs/2210.03849>

+the dataset is available from : https://paperswithcode.com/dataset/convfinqa

 ![mindmap](./img/20240817_122012.jpg)